alexnm/house-moldovan-blog/src/posts/spotlights/iguazu.md

   <figcaption>View from the upper circuit.</figcaption>
 </figure>

-The panoramic viewpoint next to the Devil's Throat is a bit further in the park, but there's a train running every 15 minutes that you can take both ways for free to make the hike shorter.
+The panoramic viewpoint next to the Devil's Throat is a bit further in the park.
+Yet, there is a train running every 15 minutes that you can take both ways for free to make the hike shorter.
 Keep in mind that temperatures of 40°C are not uncommon during the summer days and humidity is always above 75%.

 <figure>
   <img src="/img/argentina/iguazu-gargantua.jpg" alt="">
   <figcaption>Devil's Throat, the closest you can get to the heart of the falls.</figcaption>
 </figure>

 This area is always crowded, and it's easy to understand why.
-You are on top of an 80 meters fall, very close to the water.
-You get wet while standing there, and can easily spend half an hour just looking at the water falling and admiring the multiple rainbows that you can see from there.
+You are on top of an 80 meters fall, so close to the water that you actually get wet.
+You can easily spend half an hour just looking at the water falling and admiring the multiple rainbows that are formed in the water.

 ## Brazilian side